linsyking/messenger-manual/advanced.typ

 When Messenger is loading assets, `update` of the initial scene will not be called.
 All the user input and events are ignored.
 However, `view` will be called. `globalTime` and `currentTimeStamp` will be updated but `sceneStartTime` will not be updated.

-Moreover, users can get the number of loaded assets by using the `loadedSpriteNum` function.
-Then you can compare it with `spriteNum allTexture allSpriteSheets`.
+Moreover, users can get the number of loaded assets by using the `loadedResourceNum` function.
+Then you can compare it with `resourceNum resource`.

 An example: